naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-typescript-and-postgres.md

 "start": "node ."
 ```

-Launch the application with `npm run dev` and `nodemon` will watch for any changes in a `ts` file and launch `serve` script.
+Launch the application with `npm run dev` and `nodemon` will watch for any changes in a `ts` file and launch the `serve` script.

 ### Environment variables for local development

-To avoid hardcoding the port in `src/index.ts`, you can configure `SERVER_PORT` environment variable on your machine.
+To avoid hardcoding the port in `src/index.ts`, you can configure a `SERVER_PORT` environment variable on your machine.
 For local development, you can simulate the environment variables through `dotenv`.

 Add the dependency for `dotenv` using the following command.